lewagon/dotfiles/04-Front-End/04-JavaScript-basics/01-Even-or-odd/README.md

 - `"even"` if the number is even (0, 2, 4, etc.)
 - `"odd"` if the number is odd (1, 3, 5, etc.)

 **⚠️ Warning**: In JavaScript, you need to **explicitly** write the `return` keyword, otherwise [the function will return `undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/return#Syntax)!
+The only exception to this rule is when you use a one-liner arrow function with [implicit return](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#Function_body).

  _Hint: remember the Ruby modulo operator?
 It also exists in JavaScript and might be useful!_

 Run `rake` to check your style and the correctness of your function!

 Once the first exercise is all green (style + tests), **please commit and push** 🙏

 ## About the testing setup